East TN EMDR, LLC

 Fees

-The practice is accepting Optum insurance, Optum EAP, BCBS plans P and S, credit card, cash or check.
+The practice is accepting Optum insurance, BCBS plans P and S, credit card, cash or check.
 I can provide you with a superbill after your paid session so you can submit this to your insurance company for reimbursement or partial reimbursement.
 Please call your insurance provider before you schedule your first session to ask them about their procedures for getting reimbursed and how much you will be reimbursed.

 Individual therapy

-Initial appointment: $200 for 50 minutes
+Initial appointment: $200 for 1 hour

-Follow-up sessions: $125 for 50 minutes
+Follow-up sessions: $125 for 1 hour

 90 minute sessions: $170